clacassa/Physics2D/README.md

     - SAT, GJK
 - Contact manifold calculation
     - SAT, EPA + clipping
-- Mass-spring systems with phase plot
+- Mass-spring systems with
+    - Phase plot
     - Can simulate distance constraints with an "infinte" stiffness

 ### Installation

 #### Dependencies

-For the moment the simulator is tightly coupled to the demo application.
-In the future I want to separate them so to provide a real "library" that can be used in any application.
-Until I make those changes, you will have to install the following packages:
 - ImGui
 - ImPlot
 - SDL2
 - SDL2_gfx

+For the moment the simulator is tightly coupled to the demo application.
+In the future I want to separate them so to provide a real "library" that can be used in any application.
+Until I make those changes, you will have to **Install SDL2 and SDL2_gfx**.

 #### Build